IAG International Symposium on Reference Frames for Applications in Geosciences (REFAG 2022), Thessaloniki, Greece, October 17-20, 2022

-The IAG has a long and distinguished history that goes back to 1862, the year, in which the "Mitteleuropäische Gradmessung" was established.
+The International Association of Geodesy (IAG) is a scientific association in the field of geodesy.
+It promotes scientific cooperation and research in geodesy on a global scale and contributes to it through its various research bodies.
+It is a constituent association of the International Union of Geodesy and Geophysics (IUGG).
+IAG has a long and distinguished history that goes back to 1862, the year, in which the "Mitteleuropäische Gradmessung" was established.
 This organization was formed to promote scientific work in geodesy in Central Europe, following a proposal made a year earlier by J.J.
 Baeyer (1861).
 In 1867, the name of the organization was changed to "Europäische Gradmessung", because by then countries from all of Europe had joined the organization.
 In 1886, the name was changed to "Internationale Erdmessung", emphasizing the need for international cooperation to solve the scientific tasks of geodesy.
 The French and English translations of this name resulted in the current name "International Association of Geodesy (IAG)".
-Thus, the IAG as an international scientific organization goes back to 1886 and is one of the oldest international organizations of this kind.
+Thus, the IAG as an international scientific organization goes back to 1886 and is one of the oldest international associations of this kind.